-- History 271 (Formerly History 117).
-Europe since 1815.
-5 hours, Winter.

-Foreign relations and domestic problems of the major European states from the Battle of Waterloo through World War II, including the intellectual history of nine-teenth-century and twentieth-century Europe. - History 272.
-European History Since 1914.
+History 271.
+Nineteenth Century Europe.
 5 hours.
-Spring.
+(Not offered 1968-1969.)
+Foreign relations and domestic problems of the major European states from the Battle of Waterloo through World War I.

-Domestic and foreign affairs of the major European nations from the beginning of World War I to the present, with particular attention to the emergence of Communist and fascist states and their accompanying ideologies, and to the quest for collective security in international relations after the two world wars.
+History 272.
+European History since 1914.
+5 hours.
+(Not offered 1968-1969.)
+Domestic and foreign affairs of the major European nations from the beginning of World War I to the present, with particular attention to the emergence of communist and fascist states and their accompanying ideologies, and to the quest for collective security in international relations after the two world wars.

-Political Science 101 (Formerly Social Science 101).
+Political Science 101.
 American National Government.
 5 hours.
-Fall, Spring.

-The historical origins, the constitutional basis, and the form, powers, and functions of the national government of the United States.
+Fall, spring.
+The historical origins, the constitutional basis and the form, power and functions of the national government of the United States.

-Political Science 110 (Formerly Social Science 110).
+Political Science 110.
 Introduction to Political Science.
 5 hours.
-Winter, Spring.
+Winter.